 Climate change is increasingly becoming a global concern, with many individuals and families looking for ways to lower their carbon footprint and do their bit for the environment.
 As such, more people are turning to grow their own produce, as store bought produce has a high carbon footprint due to transportation, deforestation used to clear space for farms, and mass use of harmful pesticides and fertilisers.

 Whilst growing your own produce does help to reduce your carbon footprint, there are certain ways to reduce your garden’s carbon footprint even further, making your home grown fruit and vegetables even more guilt free.
 Using just one of these methods will help to lower the emissions your garden produces (although the more you use the better!).
+Talk with this Edmonton exterior renovations company to assist you in your garden and landscape.

 Use peat free compost

 Peatlands and peat bogs act as a natural carbon sink, absorbing CO2 from the atmosphere and storing it within the peat.
 When this peat is taken away and used in compost, the earth’s ability to absorb greenhouse gases like carbon dioxide is cut, meaning carbon dioxide stays in the atmosphere and contributes to global warming.
+However, if you are starting a garden, according to this answer, Calatheas are considered relatively easy to care for.

 Avoid synthetic fertilisers